ntpoppe/botai/README.md

 # Botai - World of Warcraft Discord Bot

-A comprehensive Discord bot designed to enhance the World of Warcraft gaming experience by providing auction house data, raid management tools, and AI-powered chat assistance.
+A Discord bot designed to enhance our World of Warcraft experience.

 ## Purpose

-BotAI serves as a multi-functional Discord bot that integrates with World of Warcraft APIs to provide real-time auction house data,  raid roster management, and LLM-powered conversation capabilities.
+Botai serves as a multi-functional Discord bot that integrates with World of Warcraft APIs to provide real-time auction house data, raid roster management, and LLM-powered conversation capabilities.
 The bot is specifically designed for my WoW guild.

 ## Architecture Overview